13 min read

 If your restaurant operates in multiple locations or serves guests from different neighborhoods, segmenting your guest list by geographic area can improve relevance and response rates.
 Tailor your messages to highlight offers, special events, or menu items specific to each location.

 For example, invite new customers near your downtown branch to an exclusive tasting event there, while promoting weekend brunch specials to guests closer to your suburban location.
-This approach helps you connect more personally with your target audience by respecting their local preferences and convenience.
+The exact deal or item you promote for each location should be based on the number of guest visits and order patterns.\

 For example, give your top-tier members early access to new menu items, invitations to VIP events, or special discounts.
 This not only rewards loyal customers but also strengthens the relationship, keeping them coming back.